Harry Coyne

-John Henry “Harry” Coyne (16 January 1865 – 12 June 1926) was an Australian politician who served as a Member of the Queensland Legislative Assembly for the Electoral district of Warrego from 1908 until 1923.
+John Henry Coyne (16 January 1865 – 12 June 1926) was an Australian politician who served as a Member of the Queensland Legislative Assembly for the Electoral district of Warrego from 1908 until 1923.

 Early life

 John Henry Coyne was born on 16 January 1865 in Melbourne, Victoria, the son of John Henry Coyne and his wife Margaret (née Ryan).
 He left school at 16 and took up fencing, shearing, woolpressing, and many other professions.
 After finding his feet, he moved to Eulo, Queensland in 1890.
 He then married Mary Elizabeth Gordon (née Heath), a widow and had six children with her.